Five Westminster instrumentalists earned top spots at the 59th Pennsylvania Intercollegiate Honors Band held recently at Shippensburg University.

 Grove City, PA

-Allison Henley is a daughter of Donald and Nancy Henley.
+Allison Henley, a daughter of Donald and Nancy Henley, earned a first chair in the second alto saxophone section.
 Henley, a senior music education major, is a graduate of Grove City Area High School.

-Kevin Shields is a son of Dana and Teresa Shields.
-Shields, a freshman business administration and music major, is a graduate of Otto-Eldred High School.
+Stephen Wheeler, a son of Frank and Terry Wheeler, placed second chair first bassoon.
+Wheeler, a freshman mathematics and music major, is a graduate of Moon Area High School.